headjoe3/Rocrastinate/docs/1-1-introduction.md

 See how much cleaner the constructor is?
 Now, when we want to locate the portion of code that draws what is displayed to the user, we need only look at the `:Redraw()` function.

-Secondly, we do not need to keep track of our coinsLabel frame, as it is already parented to our Gui (not do we need to give it to the Component's maid for that matter)
+Secondly, we do not need to keep track of our coinsLabel frame, as it is already parented to our Gui (we also do not need to give it to the Component's maid for that matter)

 ```lua
 function CoinsDisplay:Redraw()